bbadzioch/461_site/index.md

 ## Homework

 Homework problems will be assigned every other week.
 You can collaborate on homework problems, but you must write solutions entirely on your own.
-Copying solutions from other students or form any other sources is a violation of the UB academic integrity policy and may result in academic sanctions (reduction of the course grade, course failure etc.).
+Copying solutions from other students or from any other sources is a violation of the UB academic integrity policy and may result in academic sanctions (reduction of the course grade, course failure etc.).